Vatuu/silent-hill-decomp/docs/Coding Conventions.md

 /** @brief Main player colision handler.
  *
- * @bug If the player attack with the katana and in middle of the movement
+ * @bug If the player attacks with the Katana and in middle of the movement,
- * get grabbed the colisions will behave incorrectly.
+ * he can be grabbed as collision behaves incorrectly.
  */
 void Player_Colision(); // 0x8000XXXX

-/** @brief Struct on charge of the data for enemies.
+/** @brief Struct containing enemy data.
  *
- * @note Aparently the code uses this same struct for NPCs.
+ * @note Also used for NPCs.
  */
 typedef struct _EnemyStruct
 {